tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 occurs when the hero renounces his old self.
 The hero renounces metaphysical desire, realizes the nature of his desire, and is able to rejoin the world with a new relation to others and reality.
-This conclusion manifests differently but is fundamentally the same.
+This conclusion may manifest differently but is fundamentally the same.

 Don Quixote abandons knight-errantry and the folly of his ways in the end.
 Don Quixote's freedom comes ironically at the point of his death